 I dabble in programming and music.
 I'm very unfocused and lazy.
 I found NOSHA, through meetup.com, while searching for something to do on the weekends.

-"I'm a founding member of NOSHA and am committed to helping NOSHA bring science and reason to the greater New Orleans region."
+As a founding member of NOSHA, I am committed to helping NOSHA bring science and reason to the greater New Orleans region.

 Beth Deitch has a PhD in Industrial/Organizational Psychology from Tulane University and is currently a professor in the Department of Management at the University of New Orleans.
 Her main areas of research are workplace discrimination and employee well-being.
 She's involved in a wide variety of local organizations, including Mardi Gras krewes, charitable endeavors, and political organizations.
 Hobbies include graphic design and reading as much as possible about everything (but especially physics, politics, social psychology, identity, and cognition).